BlockstreamResearch/bip-frost-dkg/README.md

 ### Blaming Faulty Parties

 Any faulty party can make a ChillDKG session abort by sending a message that deviates from the protocol specification.
-To help investigating and resolving these protocol failures, ChillDKG provides a *blame functionality* that enables honest protocol parties to identify and blame at least one participant suspected to be faulty:
+To help resolve the underlying problem, ChillDKG provides a *blame functionality* that enables honest protocol parties to identify and blame at least one participant suspected to be faulty:
  - If an honest participant aborts the session, then this participant will blame at least one participant or the coordinator.
  - If an honest coordinator aborts the session, then the coordinator then will blame at least one participant.